Before You Sign Up

 How do I sign up?

-Existing customers: equiwatt will invite eligible households in the trial area to express interest and register their cooling devices via email and in-app notifications.
+For existing equiwatt app users, equiwatt will invite households in the eligible trial area to express interest and register their cooling devices.

 Am I in the trial area?